omnifiedtechnologies/ckage/README.md

 ## Usage

-First, install it with `npm i ckage -g` to install it globally.
+First, install it with `$ npm i ckage -g` to install it globally.

 ```
   Usage: ckage [options]